thuongtruong109/soundlib/README.md

 ## Description

 This is a music management system that allows you to interect and manage data through cli.
-Program is written in Go and uses JSON to store data.
-Practicing and handle usecases such as: file I/O, data structure, error handling, etc.
+Program is written in Go and uses JSON as store data format.
+Practicing and handle usecases such as: programing logic, database relation, file I/O, data structure, error handling, etc.

 ## Features